 The following example illustrates the use of the itk::NeighborhoodConnectedImageFilter.
-This filter is a close variant of the itk::ConnectedThresholdImageFilter.
 On one hand, the ConnectedThresholdImageFilter accepts a pixel in the region if its intensity is in the interval defined by two user-provided threshold values.
 The NeighborhoodConnectedImageFilter, on the other hand, will only accept a pixel if all its neighbors have intensities that fit in the interval.
 The size of the neighborhood to be considered around each pixel is defined by a user-provided integer radius.